An interview with Kizuki Ramen & Izakaya owner, Kevin Yu

 A: I believe I am an immigrant version of the American Dream.
 I emigrated from Taiwan to the U.S. at age 16, and traveled all over the states--Cali, Massachusetts, Seattle, Portland, and Chicago, to name a few places--in search of work.
 I went to college to study business, but my parents didn’t have a lot of money so I had to find work straight out of college.
 I was having a bit of trouble and called my mom one night to tell her that all I really wanted was to go back to Taiwan and bartend.
 She obviously said “Hell no” and helped me find a job working in retail for JCPenney.
 From there, I slowly climbed my way up the corporate ladder until I realized I wanted to start my own business.

-Q: How did you get started in the food industry and in your position as manager of Kizuki?
+Q: How did you get started in the food industry and in your position as the owner of Kizuki?

 Q: What drives your passion for the food industry?